Quantum Many-Body Simulations of Catalytic Metal Surfaces: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge Dr. Hang Li and ByteDance Seed AI for Science teams for their invaluable support.
-The authors thank Dr. Hongzhou Ye, Dr. Hai Xiao, Dr. Han-Shi Hu, Dr. Qing Zhao and Dr. Guo P. Chen for insightful scientific discussions throughout this project.
+The authors thank Dr. Hongzhou Ye, Dr. Hai Xiao, Dr. Han-Shi Hu, Dr. Xinguo Ren, Dr. Peifeng Liu, Dr. Qing Zhao and Dr. Guo P. Chen for insightful scientific discussions throughout this project.
 We also thank Yunze Qiu, Junjie Yang, Jia Gao, Yibo Wu and Zechuan Liu for their valuable feedback and suggestions.
 Ji Chen is supported by the National Key R\&D Program of China~(2021YFA1400500) and National Science Foundation of China~(12334003).